iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.0.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 1 reviews"/>
 </p>

+> Haven't had the app open for a few months, because I thought I would get notified if exposed.
+Opened it today and got a notification that I have been exposed.
+I know it couldn't have been from today, so that exposure could have been weeks or months old and I wouldn't know it.
+The app need to push notifications when not open to actually work!
+I'm gonna get tested, but in reality I could have exposed so many people without knowing it!<br> :date: __2020-12-13 11:12:02__

+> The only reason to install the app is to be notified about the infection around.
+If the app does not send the push notifications, but you have to enter it to check that, it makes this app completely useless!<br> :date: __2020-12-11 18:41:06__

+> Appen giver kun besked om mulig smitte hvis man åbner appen og altså ikke — som forventet — ved notifikation.
+Desuden er der mulighed for at den holder op med at virke ved inaktivitet.
+Den bør derfor åbnes dagligt.
+Dette er IKKE en 'download-aktiver-og-glem' app.<br> :date: __2020-12-09 22:13:52__

 > Absolutely horrendous design that you need to open the app to force it to check for exposures.
 I can't believe something as essential as this app doesn't work in the background all the time, on all unmodified Android phones.<br> :date: __2020-12-02 21:32:09__